Delta Force 2: The Colombian Connection: Filming

-Filming started in March 1989 under the title Stranglehold: Delta Force 2.
-Although the film is set principally in South America, most of the scenes set in the fictional South American country of San Carlos and rural Colombia were shot in Tagaytay, Philippines.
-This explains the visibility of the Taal Volcano in some scenes.
+Wreckage of the helicopter involved in the fatal crash during production in Tagaytay.

+Much of the film was shot in Tagaytay, Philippines, where production was seriously affected by a helicopter crash near an unfinished hilltop mansion.
+Four people were killed in the crash and ten others were injured.
+The fatalities included electricians Don Marshall and Mike Graham, cameraman Gaddi Dansig, and pilot Jojo Imperial; actor Geoff Brewer later died from injuries sustained in the accident, bringing the death toll to five.

+Chuck Norris said he had left the set approximately 30 minutes before the accident and had worked closely with those who died for several years.
+He emphasised that the helicopter sequence was not a stunt, saying that the shot simply required the helicopter to lift off.
+The accident subsequently resulted in lawsuits against Cannon Films and Aaron Norris.
+Aaron Norris rejected claims that safety had been a low priority, describing the crash as a tragic accident and maintaining that no one was at fault.

-Much of the film was shot at an unfinished hilltop mansion in the mountain resort of Tagaytay called the People's Park in the Sky that Imelda Marcos started building in 1983 as a guest house for a visit, never made, by then-U.S. President Ronald Reagan.
-"It had never been used", Norris says.
+The unfinished hilltop mansion in the mountain resort of Tagaytay was called the People's Park in the Sky.
+Imelda Marcos had started building it in 1983 as a guest house for a visit by then-U.S. President Ronald Reagan that never took place.

+"It had never been used", Chuck Norris said in 1990.
 "When Marcos was booted out, it was just left, an empty shell.
 We bought it, made $1 million worth of refurbishments, since it wasn't in good shape, and even built a swimming pool.
 And then we blew it up."

-The opening parade during the Brazilian Carnival was filmed outside the Palacio del Gobernador in Intramuros, Manila (doubling for Rio de Janeiro).